Before You Spend More On Marketing

 A testimonial or case study video showcases real clients sharing their experiences and the positive impact your services or products have had on their business or life.
 These videos are powerful marketing tools that build trust and credibility with potential customers.

-These videos also serve as 24/7 referrals for your business; and will keep producing referrals and conversions for many years.
+These videos work 24/7 on your website, or on social channels where you can be discovered.
 So in other words, the ROI can be felt 7 years after the testimonial video was made.

-Furthermore, investing in 1 Video Case Study can actually generate at least 2 or more videos that can be used in various marketing strategies, platforms and funnels.
+From a cost perspective, if you invest in 1 Video Case Study it can actually generate at least 2 or more videos that can be used in various marketing strategies, platforms and funnels.

 • Discovery: We discuss your needs, target audience, and key messages.
 And even suggest how else the video(s) can be used in your marketing funnel.